Loading...

 • 3 medium Potatoes

-• 1 large Brown onion
+• 1 large Brown onion, julienned

 • 6 Green cardamon pods